 Lead Consultant and Trainer: William Church, Executive Director of White Mountain Science, Inc. (Bethlehem, NH)

 William Church is the Executive Director of White Mountain Science, Inc., a nonprofit organization he conceived to enhance STEM skills of teachers and students in the region after serving as a physic teacher in northern NH for several years.
 WMSI’s mission is to excite kids and teachers about STEM knowledge and skills and help them grow as creative problem solvers.
-To highlight the extent of William’s expertise, LEGO has contracted with WMSI several times, flying William to Denmark to consult on LEGO’s educational products and curriculum.
+To highlight the extent of William’s expertise, Tufts University fully funded his Master’s degree in Mechanical Engineering and LEGO Education has contracted with WMSI several times, flying William to Denmark and Dubai to consult on LEGO’s educational products and curriculum.

+William has academic backgrounds in physics, mechanical engineering, and education.
+He has been a public school physics teacher for fifteen years, a teacher professional development provider for fourteen years, and an STEM outreach organization executive director for five years.
+Since his first Apple II computer and throughout his academic work, teaching career, and current position at White Mountain Science, he has leveraged computer science as a tool for creative expression, STEM inspiration, and problem solving.
+He writes code in Python, Java, Arduino (C++), Web platforms, LabVIEW, MINDSTORMS, Scratch, and others.

 Project revenue and discussion of strategies for obtaining additional funds from other sources and a statement of funds which have been received, pledged or are pending